 - a.
 The County vacate certification of the FEIR, adoption of a Mitigation Monitoring and Reporting Program and Findings of Fact/Statement of Overriding Considerations made in support of the Project. - b.
-The County vacate all approvals of the Project based upon the EIR including Board of Supervisors Resolution No. 15-018 certifying FEIR 616, Board of Supervisors Resolution adopting General Plan Amendment LUE 14-02 and Ordinance No. 15-010 adopting the Esperanza Hills Specific Plan and rezoning certain land from the A-1 General Agricultural and A1(O) General Agricultural/Oil Production Districts to the S "Specific Plan" District. - c.
+The County vacate all approvals of the Project based upon the EIR including Board of Supervisors Resolution No. 15-018 certifying FEIR 616, Board of Supervisors Resolution adopting General Plan Amendment LUE 14-02 and Ordinance No. 15-010 adopting the

+- Esperanza Hills Specific Plan and rezoning certain land from the A-1 General Agricultural and A1(O) General Agricultural/Oil Production Districts to the S "Specific Plan" District. - c.
 The County shall revise the EIR in accordance with CEQA, the CEQA Guidelines, the Statement of Decision and the final Judgment to bring the EIR into compliance with CEQA by resolving the deficiencies identified by the Court in its Statement of Decision. - d.
 The EIR certification and approvals be remanded to the County for reconsideration. - e.
 No grading permits shall be issued and no construction activities can commence until the County takes the necessary steps to bring the EIR into compliance with CEQA by resolving the deficiencies identified by the Court in its Statement of Decision.

-Therefore, in order to address the Court's concerns, the Greenhouse Gas section of the FEIR (Chapter 5.6) was revised to incorporate previously identified mitigation measures and project design features and additional mitigation measures to achieve a 7.93% reduction in operational greenhouse gas emissions.
+Therefore, in order to address the Court's concerns, the Greenhouse Gas Emissions section of the FEIR (Chapter Section 5.6) was revised to include the requirements that the County imposed on the incorporate previously identified mitigation measures and project as part of the original FEIR and the adopted Specific Plan, together with more specific requirements imposed which the County has determined to be feasibledesign features and which achieve an additional 8.08 as new mitigation measures to achieve a 7.93% reduction in construction and operational greenhouse gas emissions.
 This reduction is in addition to the anticipated 23.9% reduction resulting from state regulations required by AB 32.

-The original Esperanza Hills Specific Plan, included two access options - the San Antonio Road Access Configuration (analyzed in the EIR as Option 2B) and the Aspen Way Drive Access Configuration (Option 2 - Modified Aspen Way described above).
-The San Antonio Road Access Configuration would provide primary access to San Antonio Road south of Aspen Way and a secondary access to Stonehaven Drive.
-The Project applicant has now provided an access alternative (Option 1 Modified) which proposes to reconfigure the main project access street alignment and emergency access connection point as shown on Exhibit 7 of the Specific Plan.
+The original Esperanza Hills Specific Plan; included two access options-: the San Antonio Road Access Configuration (analyzed in the REIR as Option 2B) and the Aspen Way-Drive Access Configuration (Option 2 - Modified Aspen Way described above).
+The San Antonio Road Access Configuration would provide provided primary access to San Antonio Road south of Aspen Way and a secondary access to Stonehaven Drive.
+The Project project applicant has now provided an access alternative (Option 1 Modified) which that proposes to reconfigure the main project access street alignment and emergency access connection point as shown on Exhibit 7 of the Specific Plan.